Records Held By Staffordshire Record Office

 - Nonconformist circuits and chapels

-- Businesses and professions including solicitors, estate agents, accountants, retail trades, building societies
+- Professions, such as solicitors, estate agents, accountants, retail trades, building societies

-- Industry including coalmining, iron, engineering, textiles, footwear and brewing
+- Industries, such as coalmining, iron, engineering, textiles, footwear and brewing

 - Trade Unions